Sheep-y/Attack-Improvement-Mod/README.md

 >
 > Game version 1.1 introduced degrading called shot effect for SRM and MG, but because the code that determine hit distribution is not designed for fraction called shot weight, the actual distribution is slightly bugged.
->
-> On game version 1.1.0 and before, enabling this would also fix the bug that causes abnormally high head hit chances.

 **Kill Zombies**